670 Waiale Road

-“I do this work because everyone deserves a dignified and healthy quality of life.
-Poverty is cruel and no one should be without a home because of it.”
+“I do this work because every person deserves a dignified and healthy quality of life.
+Poverty is cruel and no one should be without a home because of it.
+Helping our community to thrive and succeed is where my heart is at and motivates me to keep doing the work that we do.”

 Thanaid Uralwong, Director of Finance, was born in Bangkok but grew up in the San Francisco Bay Area.
 He worked in the environmental industry for 7 years as a chemist and technical services manager.
-After a career in environmental industry, he has been working in accounting and finance in both private and public sector for over 20 years.
+After a career in the environmental industry, he has been working in accounting and finance in both the private and public sector for over 20 years.
 Prior to joining KHAKO in 2013, he worked at the County of Maui for 11 years as treasury accountant and interim treasurer.
 He has a Master’s in Business Administration degree from Seattle University and a Bachelor of Science Degree in Chemistry from San Jose State University.

 “I do this work because there is no reason why everyone should be hungry or without a home.
 Food and Shelter for All – Article 25, The Declaration of Human Rights.”